VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 spiderschwein wrote:

-Are you sure that the information on OpenOBD and in the VCDS label file is correct?
+Are you sure that the information on OpenOBD and in the label file from VCDS is correct?

-I'm assuming, but I didn't write this in the label file. icon_wink.gif
+I'm assuming that, however, I didn't write that into the label file myself. icon_wink.gif

-Your thought process is already correct, but not fully thought through.
-What do you do if you have a driver who manages to run 50,000 km in 8 months?
+Your line of thought is correct, but not fully developed.
+What do you do when you have a driver who racks up 50,000 kilometers in 8 months?
 Do you understand what I mean by that? icon_wink.gif

 MfG.
 Michael